MicrosoftDocs/VBA-Docs/api/Excel.OLEDBConnection.md

 ## Remarks

 An OLE DB connection can be stored in an Excel workbook.
-When Microsoft Excel opens the workbook, Excel creates an in-memory copy of the OLE DB connection known as the  **OLEDBConnection** object.
+When Excel opens the workbook, it creates an in-memory copy of the OLE DB connection known as the **OLEDBConnection** object.

 An **OLEDBConnection** object contains information related to the connection, such as the name of the server to connect to and the name of the objects to be opened on that server.
-Optionally, the **OLEDBConnection** object may also include authentication credential information, or a command that is to be passed to the server and executed (for example, a `SELECT` statement to be executed by SQL Server).
+Optionally, the **OLEDBConnection** object may also include authentication credential information, or a command that is to be passed to the server and executed (for example, a **SELECT** statement to be executed by SQL Server).

 ## Methods